An expertly written Business Plan is a crucial piece in the process of securing a positive Owner Operator LMIA.

 When seeking to hire foreign workers, companies are often required to receive a positive Labour Market Impact Assessment (LMIA) confirming that the foreign worker is required and that reasonable efforts were taken to hire a current resident or citizen first.
 LMIAs are reviewed by Employment and Social Development Canada (ESDC).

-The LMIA Owner Operator business plan is therefor one of the most important aspects for application.
-It needs to make a compelling case that the business will have a positive impact to the economy and that the candidate is suited to run the business successfully.
+The LMIA Owner Operator business plan is therefore one of the most important aspects for application.
+It needs to make a compelling case that the business will have a positive impact on the economy and that the candidate is suited to run the business successfully.